 Graduate Degree Programs at selected Christian Colleges

-Many Christian colleges offer graduate programs, however the number of programs offered at each school will vary and is largely correlated with the size of the school.
-The smaller colleges may only offer career training, the intermediate sized schools may offer a moderate selection of graduate areas of study, and your choice of majors at the large universities is almost unlimited.
-Good luck with your studies.
+Many Christian colleges offer graduate programs, but the number of programs offered at each school will vary and is largely correlated with the size of the school.
+The smaller colleges may only offer career training, the intermediate-sized schools may offer a moderate selection of graduate areas of study, and your choice of majors at the large Christian universities is almost unlimited.